mariam138/sea-conquest/README.md

     <a href="https://sea-conquest-b465976776fd.herokuapp.com/">Visit the live site here!</a>
 </p>

 ## Introduction

-Sea Conquest is a browser-based game created in Python.
-This game is based on the classic *BattleShips* game.
+Sea Conquest is a browser-based logic game created in Python.
+It is a single player game, which plays against the "computer", based on the classic *Battle Ships* game.
 The user is part of the **Ocean Voyagers** crew, battling the **Sea Guardians** with the aim of sinking the enemy **Sea Guardians** ships.

 ## User Stories